Travis Kelce on what's changed since his engagement to Taylor Swift: 'I got one more ring'

 Mahomes chimed in: “It is a dream, dude.”

-Earlier, coach Andy Reid said the off-the-field attention hasn't changed Kelce as player, and praised the veteran tight end's efforts during the offseason.
+Earlier, coach Andy Reid said the off-the-field attention hasn't changed Kelce as a player, and praised the veteran tight end's efforts to prepare for the season.

+“He is working very hard this training camp, and in the offseason, and I know he looks forward to getting started,” Reid said after the Chiefs' practice session at a club in Sao Paulo's south end. “(Kelce) is in a good, good place.”

 Kelce and Swift were seen in public for the first time since announcing their engagement last week when they attended a college football game between Nebraska and Cincinnati at Arrowhead Stadium.
 The 35-year-old played for the Bearcats.